-The following disclosures are presented pursuant to section 383 of the Hong Kong Companies Ordinances.
+The following disclosures are presented pursuant to section 383 of the Hong Kong Companies Ordinance.

-There was no directors' remuneration for the years ended 31 May 2018 and 2017.

-b) Loans, quasi-loans and other dealings in favour of directors c) Directors' material interests in transactions, arrangements or contracts
+- a) Directors' remuneration - There was no directors' remuneration for the years ended 31 May 2021 and 2020. - b) Loans, quasi-loans and other dealings in favour of directors c) Directors' material interests in transactions, arrangements or contracts

-There were no loans, quasi-loans or other dealings in favour of the directors of the Company that were entered into or subsisted during the years ended 31 May 2018 and 2017.
+There were no loans, quasi-loans or other dealings in favour of the directors of the Company that were entered into or subsisted during the years ended 31 May 2021 and 2020.

-The directors are of the opinion that no transactions, arrangements and contracts of significance in relation to the Company's business to which the Company was a party and in which a director of the Company had a material interest, whether directly or indirectly, subsisted at the end of the years or at any time during the years ended 31 May 2018 and 2017.
+The directors are of the opinion that no transactions, arrangements and contracts of significance in relation to the Company's business to which the Company was a party and in which a director of the Company had a material interest, whether directly or indirectly, subsisted at the end of the years or at any time during the years ended 31 May 2021 and 2020.